celento/BloodBank/Readme.md

 * google-services.json file generated for your application.
 * Android SDK (This version is written for SDK 25 as target.)

-NB: A stable internet connection is requrired for first build.
+NB: A stable internet connection is required for first build.

 ## Build Instructions ##